tuttonluke/ai_core_data_collection_pipeline/README.md

 - Abstraction & Encapsulation in OOP
 - System, Integration, and Unit Testing
     - unittest
+    - pandas.testing
 - Project Structure for Software Development

+Unit testing of public methods of the WaterstonesScraper class was implemented using the python unittest framework.
+The get_book_data method of the WaterstonesScraper class returns scraped data in the form of a pandas DataFrame, so the pandas inbuilt testing framework was also used.